Exploring the Impact of anti-shadowing effect on Unintegrated Gluon Distributions in the MD-BFKL Equation: introduction

-Furthermore, an alternative approach for modifying the gluon Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) evolution equation has been proposed by Gribov-Levin-Ryskin and Mueller Qui (GLR-MQ) equation ~\cite{Gribov:1983ivg,Mueller:1985wy,Devee:2014fna}.
+Furthermore, an alternative approach for modifying the gluon DGLAP evolution equation has been proposed by Gribov-Levin-Ryskin and Mueller-Qiu (GLR-MQ) equation ~\cite{Gribov:1983ivg,Mueller:1985wy,Devee:2014fna,Cai:2024guq,Boroun:2023clh,Boroun:2023zvc}.
 However, it is worth noting that the derivation of the GLR-MQ equation relies on the application of AGK-cutting rules~\cite{Abramovsky:1973fm}.
 As highlighted in Ref.~\cite{Zhu:1998hg}, the employment of AGK-cutting rules in the GLR-MQ equation presents certain limitations and drawbacks.
 Notably, the GLR-MQ equation overlooks the antishadowing corrections associated with gluon recombination.
-To address these limitations, Zhu et. al. revisited parton recombination within the framework of the QCD evolution equation using time-ordered perturbation theory (TOPT-cutting rules).
+To address these limitations, {Zhu, Ruan and Shen} revisited parton recombination within the framework of the QCD evolution equation using time-ordered perturbation theory {(TOPT)}.
 This led to the derivation of the modified BFKL equation (MD-BFKL) and the modified DGLAP equation (MD-DGLAP)~\cite{Zhu:1999ht,Ruan:2006ud}.
 Importantly, both the antishadowing effects and shadowing effects are considered within these modified equations, ensuring the preservation of momentum conservation throughout the QCD recombination processes~\cite{Zhu:1993rr,Zhu:1994uw,Zhu:1995np,Zhu:1996nq}.